 Offered only on the Premium trim, the Technology Package brings MMI Touch, parking sensors on both ends, Audi connect, HD Radio, a color driver information system and a rear-view camera.

 The S-line Sport Package bundles a sport suspension, S line bumpers on both ends and 19-inch alloys wrapped by all-weather tires.

 The Driver Assistance Package includes a top and corner view camera system, adaptive cruise control with a stop and go function, active lane assist, high-beam assist, and Audi's pre-sense plus technology.

 A6s equipped with a six-cylinder engine can be ordered with a Black Optic Package, which brings black trim around the grille and 19-inch 10-spoke wheels.

 Prestige models can be ordered with a 20-inch Black Optic Package that builds on the 19-inch package with 20-inch alloys and body-colored door mirrors.
 Finally, they can be spec'd with night vision assist and a Bang & Olufsen Advanced Sound System.

 All A6 models come equipped with dual front airbags, driver and passenger head airbags, "Sideguard" head curtain airbags for both rows of seats, driver and front passenger knee air bags and side thorax airbags.
 Rear-passenger thorax side airbags are optional.

 Other standard safety features include traction and stability control systems, ABS with electronic brake-pressure distribution and a tire-monitoring system.

 The Audi A6's main rivals include the traditional, luxurious Mercedes-Benz E-Class, the distinctive and sporty Jaguar XF as well as the BMW 5-Series, which courts enthusiasts with a class-exclusive manual transmission option.
-The Infiniti M37 and Lexus GS 350 are also worth a look for those seeking a balance of performance and technology.
+The Infiniti Q70 and the Lexus GS.